azure-ad-b2c/samples/policies/rest-api-idp/readme.md

 # Sign-in with REST API identity provider

-Allows users to sign-in with credentials stored legacy identity provider using REST API services.
+Allows users to sign-in with credentials stored in a legacy identity provider using REST API services.

 ![REST API IDP](media/rest-api-idp.png)